-- Organised visits, summer schools and other outreach activities on Dyson premises for Institute related activities and Institute premises. - Outreach activities are undertaken in schools and other venues away from Institute premises. - Students at Risk staying in the Institute managed accommodation. - Students at risk registered on a programme at the Institute. - Young people employed by the Institute.
+\cdot Organised visits, summer schools and other outreach activities on Dyson premises for Institute related activities and Institute premises.

+- \cdot Outreach activities undertaken in schools and other venues away from Institute premises. - · Young people (age 16-17years) staying in Institute managed accommodation. - · Young people registered as students at the Institute. - Young people employed by the Institute.